CanvaProPricing/Cost/README.md

 ## How to get the Special Offer?

-1. Click [here](#) to purchase.
+1. Click [here](https://www.dzign.org/2ae9c05b) to purchase.
 Enter your name and email, and use PayPal to make the payment.
 (If you already have a Canva account, please enter the email you used to register.)

 2. Use the email provided on the checkout page to register for an account on the Canva website.

-3.Refresh your Canva dashboard to access Canva Pro.
+3. Refresh your Canva dashboard to access Canva Pro.
 (This usually happens within 1-10 hours after placing your order.)
 ## FAQs

 ### 1. What is the Canva Pro Special Offer?